Frequently Asked Questions

 How can I upload new/changed data to the OSM server?

 Choose "Upload data to OSM server" from the transfer menu.
 (With other words: Data is not automatically uploaded!)

 Which user account is used when uploading data to the OSM server?

-Vespucci will use OAuth authorization as default for new installs.
-On your first upload you will be directed to an OSM page that we ask you to authorize your Vespucci install.
+Vespucci uses OAuth authorization by default for new installations.
+On your first upload you will be directed to an OSM page where you will need to grant Vespucci permission to use your OpenStreetMap account.
 It is not necessary nor recommended to store username/password on your device (it is however possible if OAuth causes problems for whatever reasons).

 How can I zoom into an area?

 - Use the volume buttons of your Android device.

 How can I add a custom (aerial/satellite) imagery layer

 The preferred method is to add your imagery source to the Editor Layer Index so that it can be used by all OpenStreetMap editors.

 From 10.1 on, the "Advanced preferences" contain an option to add custom imagery via a form, however adding to the ELI is still preferred.
 You can update the complete configuration at any time by selecting the corresponding menu entry in the Tools/More imagery tools... menu.
 Note if you prefer to use JOSMs imagery configuration you can update from that source in the same place.